 ABSTRACT

 Coherent vortices in the vicinity of the tropopause, referred to as tropopause polar vortices (TPVs), may be extracted from high latitudes in conjunction with high-latitude upper-level ridge amplification events.
-Once extracted, TPVs may interact with and strengthen midlatitude jet streams as well as act as precursor disturbances for strong extratropical cyclos (ECs).
+Once extracted, TPVs may interact with and strengthen midlatitude jet streams, as well as act as precursor disturbances for the development of strong extratropical cyclones (ECs).
 Strong ECs may lead to extreme weather events (EWEs) that can pose significant hazards to life and property.
 Given the role TPVs may play in the development of strong ECs, accurate forecasting of strong ECs may depend on accurate forecasting of TPVs that interact with the midlatitude flow.
 The primary goal of this research is to investigate how the forecast skill a strong EC linked to TPVs is related to the forecast skill of the TPVs

 The forecast skill of an explosively deepening EC occurring during 30–31 December 1996 near Labrador is compared to the forecast skill of two interacting TPVs (TPV 1 and TPV 2) hypothesized to play important roles in the development of the EC.
 The Global Ensemble Forecasting System (GEFS) reforecast dataset and ERA-Interim dataset are used to evaluate the forecast skill of the EC and TPVs.
 A statistically significant positive (negative) correlation was found between the forecast skill of the EC and of TPV 1 (TPV 2).
 A comparison of the best and worst GEFS members in terms of forecast skill of the EC suggest that differences in the structure and intensity of TPV 1 may play important roles in differences in the development of the EC.
 Although the best GEFS member has the best intensity forecast of TPV 1, it has the worst track forecast of TPV 2 and a poorer representation of the merger of TPVs 1 and 2 in comparison to the worst member.
 These results suggests that errors in TPV 1 may play a more important role than errors in TPV 2 and/or its merger with TPV 1 in contributing to errors in the development of the EC.